davidpots/playsongnotes/_lessons/171 open-e-fingerpicking.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/aj07PvITz_A?showinfo=0" frameborder="0" allowfullscreen></iframe>

 {% include pdf-module.html slug = page.slug pdf_numpages = page.pdf_numpages pdf_version = page.pdf_version has_patreon_url = page.patreon_lesson_url patreon_url = page.patreon_lesson_url free_pdf_available = page.free_pdf_available free_pdf_url = page.free_pdf_url song_name = page.song_title %}

+## Editor's notes

+In this lesson I'll show you how to play a beginner-friendly fingerpicking sequence in the key of E-major - which is a great way to warm up when picking up the guitar.
+The foundational sequence only needs 3 chords, each of which only require 3 notes.
+This makes the chord shapes easy to learn, and also ensures the transitions between each chord aren't complicated.
+I'll show you how to get quickly started, and then show a few ways to spice things up if you're hungry for some additional challenge.

 ## Warm up #1 (easy)